Tropical Storm Warning in Effect for Trinidad & Surrounding Coastal Waters

 The Tropical Storm Warning

-The Trinidad and Tobago Meteorological Service, in conjunction with the National Hurricane Center, has issued a Tropical Storm Warning for Trinidad and surrounding coastal waters.
-This warning was updated at 8:04 AM Monday.
-According to the Trinidad and Tobago Meteorological Service, it will remain in effect until 12:00 PM (noon) on Monday, July 1st, 2024.
+The Trinidad and Tobago Meteorological Service maintains a Tropical Storm Warning for Trinidad and surrounding coastal waters at 8:04 AM Monday.
+According to the TTMS, the warning will remain in effect until 12:00 PM (noon) on Monday, July 1st, 2024.

 Tropical Storm Warning information from the Trinidad and Tobago Meteorological Service